Fate/Stay Night: Music

-Reception
+Reception and sales

+Ayako Kawasumi (left) and Kari Wahlgren (right) voiced Saber in the Japanese and English versions, respectively.

-When released on January 30, 2004, Fate/stay night rapidly became one of the most popular visual novels in history, securing the title of "highest selling visual novel" in 2004 of the adult game retailer Getchu.com.
-Readers of Dengeki G's Magazine ranked the game second in a list of "most interesting bishōjo games" in August 2007.
+The game was met with critical acclaim.
+Fate/Stay Night had quickly become one of the most well-known visual novels in history, securing the title of "highest selling visual novel" on the adult game retailer Getchu.com in 2004.
+Fate/Stay Night was also the highest-selling computer game in the 2005 top 50 best-selling Bishōjo games semi-monthly sales chart in Japan.
+In the October 2007 issue of Dengeki G's Magazine, poll results for the 50 best bishōjo games were released.
+Out of 249 titles, Fate/Stay Night ranked second at 78 votes, behind Clannad, with 114 votes.
 The original PC version of the visual novel sold 400,000 copies.
 On the PlayStation 2, the 2007 release sold 184,558 and the 2009 re-release sold 21,937.
-On the PlayStation Vita, the game sold 58,157 in 2013, and 86,836 as of 2014.
-This adds up to total visual novel sales of 751,488 copies.
+In 2013, the game sold 58,157 on the PlayStation Vita, and 86,836 in 2014.
+Adding up to total visual novel sales of 751,488 copies.
 The DVD and Blu-ray releases of the 2006 anime series sold units in Japan.

-In early 2007, the popularity of Fate/stay night and the anime Japanese voice actors led to the launch of the Fate/stay tune internet radio drama, featuring the voice talent of Kana Ueda (Rin) and Ayako Kawasumi (Saber).
-In 2011, the writers Chris Klug and Josiah Lebowitz in their book Interactive storytelling for video games praised Fate/stay night as a strong example of branching storylines and interactive storytelling, comparing its depth and complexity to that of a traditional novel.
-In 2019, the franchise took first place in the Comiket event.
-The spin-off Fate/Grand Order was also a commercial success, surpassing the gross revenue of the video game franchise Metal Gear in four years.
-As of July 2021, Fate/Grand Order grossed worldwide, making it the seventh highest-grossing mobile game of all time.
+In early 2007, the popularity of Fate/Stay Night and the Japanese voice actors had led to the launch of the Fate/Stay Tune internet radio drama, featuring the voices of Kana Ueda (Rin) and Ayako Kawasumi (Saber).
+In 2011, the writers Chris Klug and Josiah Lebowitz in their book Interactive Storytelling For Video Games regarded Fate/Stay Night as a "strong" example of branching storylines and interactive storytelling, comparing its depth and complexity to that of a traditional novel.
+In 2019, the Fate franchise had taken first place during the Comiket 96 event.
+The spin-off Fate/Grand Order was also a commercial success, grossing over $5 billion, surpassing the video game franchise Metal Gear in four years.